bicycle thefts in London

 For many of us, this is the recognition we need to feel like bike theft is being taken seriously, especially after a London-specific bike theft taskforce was closed earlier this year.

-In line with Tuesday’s announcement it was also revealed that London had the highest rates of bicycle theft in the country and so using this police data, we have created a map of London bicycle thefts.
+In line with Tuesday’s announcement it was also revealed that London had the highest rates of bicycle theft in the country and so using this police data, we have created a map of bicycle thefts in London.

 (n.b.
 Yellow Jersey don’t charge extra based on post code, so if you live in the middle of a bright red spot, there’s no need to worry about paying more.)